Nena's Wellness Corner

 I applied the same approach with my two younger children, and they adored the smoothies just as much!

-I've come across arguments suggesting that smoothies aren't the ideal way to consume healthy foods.
-While it's true that chewing fruits and veggies allows for more digestive processes (thanks to enzymes in your mouth), blending superfoods can still offer benefits.
+You may have come across arguments suggesting that smoothies are not the ideal way to consume healthy foods.
+It is true that chewing fruits and vegetables supports digestion through enzymes released in the mouth.
+However, blending superfoods can still provide meaningful benefits.

-Perhaps when my children are older and can fully appreciate my passion for healthy eating.
-But for now, I prefer to stick to adding simple ingredients that I always have on hand in my fridge and pantry.
+Maybe one day, when my kids are older and fully appreciate my enthusiasm for healthy eating 😊, I will start adding some of those more exotic ingredients.
+For now, I prefer to stick with simple, nourishing foods that I always have on hand in my fridge and pantry.

 Avocado